NateWr/business-profile/readme.txt

 5. Add a contact card to any page or post with the block.

 == Changelog ==

+= 1.2.4 (2019-03-18) =
+* Fix: date and time picker error in Chrome in pickadate.js library

 = 1.2.3 (2018-12-14) =
 * Fix: fatal error in old versions of PHP (< 5.4)